-- attain a minimum of 50% in the pre-exercise screening and scope of practice quiz.
+- attain a minimum of 50% in the 'Scope of Practice' quiz and submit the pre-exercise screening.

 Students requesting extensions and special arrangements must submit a completed Variation to Assessment form to the Unit Convenor Dr Naroa Etxebarria (firstname.lastname@example.org) prior to the due date and time.
 In general, there will be no extension of time beyond the last day of the semester, and only one extension will be considered for a single assessment.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.